Where to download music for DJing?

 Instead of importing tracks from Apple’s platform, MegaSeg acts as an overlay to control your version of iTunes in playing, pausing, and cueing tracks.
 MegaSeg also has functionality to create loops, pitch bend and key lock.

-Alternatively, you can use an application like TunesKit Audio Converter which also controls iTunes by converting the output from iTunes to downloadable file formats such as MP3.
+Alternatively, you can use an application like ViWizard Audio Converter which also controls iTunes by converting the output from iTunes to downloadable file formats such as MP3.
 This is another work around a DRM loophole, and has a lot of functionality – even allowing batch conversion of entire collections.
+Another option similar to ViWizard is Noteburner which does much the same job.

 Conversion of each track involves playing the track in full, so this isn’t a quick option!
 Anyone using this option would need to factor in the time and processing power needed for conversion.